 - Paying for College

-*For Fall 2021, all college rep visits will be held virtually.
+*For Fall 2021 and Spring 2022, all college rep visits will be held virtually.
 To join these meetings, go to your Naviance account.
 On the top of the page, click "Colleges> Research Colleges>College Visits."
 Then select "Register Now" to sign up for that meeting.
 Join these virtual meetings on your own device or ask to use one of the Counseling Office chrome books.
 If you are going to miss a class period to attend a college visit, you must check in at the counseling office to be excused.

 Each year, Boulder High hosts more than 200 college admissions representatives in the Counseling Office to provide an opportunity for juniors and seniors to learn more about prospective colleges.
 Visits usually take about 30 minutes, during which students can learn about academic, scholarship, and campus living offerings.
 Visits can help students either include or eliminate a college from their prospective college lists.